bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 -p <PORT>: local port number

-The "<PORT>" should match the "<PORT>" from your .cif with your carefully crafted exploit in it.
+The '<PORT>' should match the '<PORT>' from your .cif with your carefully crafted exploit in it.